What is Creatine Monohydrate?

 What are different types of creatine?

-You can also find different types of creatine on the market like creatine ethyl ester, buffered creatine and creatine HCL but no evidence shows that these are any better than creatine monohydrate.
+You can also find different types of creatine on the market like creatine ethyl ester, buffered creatine and creatine HCL.
+However no evidence shows that these are any better than creatine monohydrate.
 There are some people who don’t respond well to creatine, its estimated about 30% of people are non-responders.
-This may be due to the fact that your body already produces creatine and therefore those people won’t benefit from supplementation as they won’t need any more creatine (Norton and Patel, 2019).
+This may be due to their body already producing creatine and therefore wouldn’t need any more creatine (Norton and Patel, 2019).

 Creatine side effects